-Yeh Rishta Kya Kehlata Hai To Take BIGGEST Leap; Will Shivangi And Mohsin Quit The Show?
+Yeh Rishta Kya Kehlata Hai To Take The BIGGEST Leap; Will Shivangi And Mohsin Quit The Show?

 Fans Worried If Shivangi & Mohsin Would Quit The Show

-As soon as he announced the leap, fans of the show worried if their favourite jodi Kartik and Naira aka Mohsin Khan and Shivangi Joshi will quit the show post the leap.
+As soon as he announced the leap, fans of the show were worried if their favourite jodi, Kartik and Naira aka Mohsin Khan and Shivangi Joshi will quit the show post the leap.
 A few fans even mentioned in the comments that they would stop watching the show if Mohsin and Shivangi are not part of the show.
-Take a look at a few fans comments!
+Take a look at a few fan comments!

 Fan Comments: Sagar & Kusum